mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-databases.md

 }
 ```

-Keep in mind that you can run any SQL query on our database through these custom functions.
+Keep in mind that you can run any SQL query on your database through these custom functions.

 ### Using SSH tunnels (optional)

-Instead of connecting directly, you may want to create an SSH tunnel to connect to our database.
-We can modify our function a bit to make this happen:
+Instead of connecting directly, you may want to create an SSH tunnel to connect to your database.
+You can modify your function a bit to make this happen:

 ```ts
 import mysql from 'mysql2/promise';